 Income generation and employment are key to reducing poverty.
 Employment within Nepal is largely informal and overwhelmingly male-dominated, with an estimated 6 per cent of women engaged in formal employment.
 Supporting domestic job creation, especially for women, is central to ensuring long term and inclusive economic growth.

 $32.3 million, 2013-2018

 The Micro-Enterprise Development Program (MEDEP) is a key initiative of Australia's aid program to Nepal and is implemented by the United Nations Development Program and the Government of Nepal.
-Australia has funded the program since its inception in 1998.
 The program trains the poor and the ultra-poor to become entrepreneurs and assists them in establishing and developing their own businesses.
 As well as training, the program provides business development services and access to markets, finance and technologies.
-To date, the program has created more than 70,800 micro-entrepreneurs and 86,000 jobs, with nearly 70 per cent of beneficiaries being women.
+To date, the program has created more than 84,800 micro-entrepreneurs and over 154,000 jobs, with around 70 per cent of beneficiaries being women.